 For the week, the Dow Jones fell 44 points to 38,628 (-0.1%), the NASDAQ was down 215 points to 15,776 (-1.3%); and the S&P 500 shed 21 points to 5,006 (-0.4%)

 Oil rose $2.00 to $79.00/bbl.
 Gold dropped $15 to $2,024/oz.

 And the yield on the 10 yr.
 Treasury ticked up 0.1 to 4.3%.

-Disclaimer: It is worth noting that the opinions in this commentary are Christian Peterson’s and may occasionally vary somewhat from the opinions of the Winch Financial investment team as a whole.
+The opinions in this commentary are the writer’s and may occasionally vary somewhat from the opinions of the Winch Financial investment team as a whole.
 Client recognizes that any opinions or analysis described in this commentary involve the Advisor’s judgment and good faith and do not constitute investment advice.
 All recommendations or observations are subject to various market, currency, economic, political and business risks.
 Client recognizes that no party to this alert has made any guarantee, either oral or written, that Client’s investment objectives will be achieved.
 Advisor shall not be liable for any action performed or omitted to be performed or for any errors of judgment or mistake, except in the case of Advisor’s gross negligence, willful misconduct, or violation of applicable law.
 Advisor shall not be responsible for any loss incurred by reason of any act or omission of Client, custodians, broker-dealers, or any other third party.
 Nothing in this commentary shall constitute a waiver or limitation of any rights that Client may have under applicable state or federal law, including without limitation the state and federal securities laws.